 Take your pattern piece (the paper pattern and not the fabric) and cut it back to your original stitching line.

-Flip one of the fabric pocket pieces to the wrong side and draw around the stitching line with chalk or removable pen.
+Flip one of the fabric pocket pieces to the wrong side and draw around the stitching line with tailor's chalk or a removable pen.
 This helps you to stitch really accurately and get a nice shape at the end.

-Step 5 - Stitch Around
+Step 5 - Sew the Pockets

 Try and leave the gap somewhere straight.
 In this example, I have left it at the side.
 Don't leave the gap at the top of the pocket.

-Step 6 - Clip
+Step 6 - Clip the Pocket

-If your pocket has a greater seam allowance than ¼ inch (6mm) then trim it back leaving the gap untrimmed.
+Clip the corners and curves.
+Read clipping sewing corners if you are new to this.
+If your pocket has a greater seam allowance than ¼ inch (6mm), then trim it back, leaving the gap untrimmed.

 I used pinking shears to cut around the curves as an alternative to clipping those areas.
 I still needed to clip the top corners.